Edila Gaitonde: First marriage

 Edila was originally in a romantic relationship with a Portuguese man named António Nava, also from Faial island, since she was a teenager.

 In 1947, Edila, while busy with her studies, fell ill for a long period of time, caused by her exhaustion.
 Her cousin then invited Pundalik Gaitonde, a wealthy Hindu Brahmin doctor, to visit her.
 Gaitonde diagnosed her with double pleurisy.
 Her recovery took a year, during which she began a relationship with Gaitonde.

 Pundalik and Edila decided to marry, but faced stiff opposition from their respective families.
 However, Pundalik's father later relented and granted permission.
 Pundalik and Edila married in a civil ceremony in 1948, making her the first White Portuguese woman to marry a Goan Hindu man.
 They spent their honeymoon at Peniche.
 The couple had no children.

-Gaitonde selected Peniche as the honeymoon destination because it was the location of the prison-fort where several activists of the Goa Liberation Movement such as Tristão de Bragança Cunha, Purushottam Kakodkar, Rama Hegde, José Inácio Candido de Loyola and Laxmikant Bhembre were imprisoned.
+Gaitonde selected Peniche as the honeymoon destination because it was the location of the prison-fort where several activists of the Goan independence movement such as Tristão de Bragança Cunha, Purushottam Kakodkar, Rama Hegde, José Inácio Candido de Loyola and Laxmikant Bhembre were imprisoned.
 These prisoners organised a celebration in honour of Pundalik and Edila, and hosted a meal for the newlyweds.
 A woman journalist from France was on a visit to the prison in order to meet Tristão de Bragança Cunha.
 When she questioned Pundalik Gaitonde about why he had selected Peniche as the destination for the honeymoon, Dr. Gaitonde replied, "Homage to sacrifice!"